-It is highly recommended by both MSTAR mentors and past students to prepare in advance of your arrival.
-This will not only help you hit the ground running with your research but it will also impact your ability to communicate more effectively with your mentor and their research team.
+Both MSTAR mentors and past students highly recommend advanced preparation before your arrival.
+Primarily, this helps you hit the ground running with your research.
+On top of that, it will also impact your ability to communicate more effectively with your mentor and their research team.

-You will be emailed paperwork so the UNC MSTAR program can initiate a required background check.
-Firstly, you receive a link via email to fill out information online and then sign electronically.
-It is important that this be done right away.
-For your information, the background check website has a checklist which only you can monitor for completion to prevent time consuming delays.
-Delays affecting your background check status may include:
+The UNC MSTAR program requires a background check for each student.
+You will receive a link via email to complete the form online and sign electronically.
+It is important to do this right away.
+In addition, the background check website has a checklist which only you can monitor for completion.
+This checklist also helps prevent time-consuming delays which may affect your background check status.
+Delays may include:

 Before beginning your research work at UNC, MSTAR requires students to complete the CITI and OSHA training modules.
 While you may have previously complete similar training modules for your home institution, the UNC MSTAR program also requires these modules.